 The reality is with a little elbow grease, and Google Tag Manager makes it even easier, you can build super complex audiences and behavior driven personas across multiple sessions/visits/months.

-Audiences from AdWords and Analytics are both great.
+Audiences from Google Ads and Analytics are both great.
 Google Tag Manager is incredible for the amount of interactions, events, metadata, etc. you can track and collect if you want to spend the time with it.
 Much of this can be transferred fairly easily through either an Analytics tag in GTM or by setting up Custom Dimensions and Metrics in Google Analytics.

-In AdWords, you can target or exclude users based on some different interactions with video advertisements regardless of whether they have been to your website.
+In Google Ads, you can target or exclude users based on some different interactions with video advertisements regardless of whether they have been to your website.
 In-Market and Affinity audiences provide a ton of utility whether you choose to positively or negatively target them.
 You can create different types of ad content and serve them to people that have interacted with specifically relevant parts of your site.

 Smart Display Campaigns — they’ve been our most effective display campaigns since we started running them.
 They bring machine learning to display: bids, targeting, and creatives are all optimized to produce the best results.
-The creatives, in particular, are more effective than what we use in other display campaigns; AdWords will select from a set of headlines, descriptions, and images to create and serve ads that are best suited to convert a particular audience.
+The creatives, in particular, are more effective than what we use in other display campaigns; Google Ads will select from a set of headlines, descriptions, and images to create and serve ads that are best suited to convert a particular audience.

-We have mixed feelings about Smart Display because when we looked at our front-end metrics, we received a very high volume of signups at a low cost very quickly.
+We have mixed feelings about Smart Display Campaigns because when we looked at our front-end metrics, we received a very high volume of signups at a low cost very quickly.
 More than half the spend went toward mobile, which historically doesn’t perform well for us regarding revenue.
 Click-through rates were suspiciously high on many mobile placements, too.
 We checked our backend analytics and found that these users landed on our site, completed the signup flow quickly and then never interacted with any other part of the site or application again.

 We suspect that this one of the functions of this campaign type is to encourage advertisers to spend a lot more on mobile.
 We certainly don’t advise against using Smart Display; it just may work very well for consumer products or other services with a shorter funnel.
 You should definitely try it out, just keep a close watch on it.